 Skiing looks a little different this year thanks to the global pandemic

 Yes, you can hopefully ski later on in 2021.
 As with summer holiday resorts, ski resorts across the world have adjusted their offering and made changes to their processes to make themselves a safe space for visitors during the coronavirus pandemic - when travel restrictions allow (more on that below).

 TOP TIPS: Buying your own snowboarding boots - everything you need to know

-Estelle Giraudeau, Managing Director of Club Med, told HELLO! that they’re already seeing people booking three or six months ahead, so take it from her: "the earlier you book the better."
+Estelle Giraudeau, Managing Director of Club Med, told HELLO! they’re already seeing people booking three or six months ahead, so take it from her: "the earlier you book the better."
 Plus, get in early and reserve a full package and you’ll likely get the best price too.

 What safety measures are in place for the 2021 ski season?

 A major difference for this year’s ski season prior to resort closure was that capacity had been drastically reduced in most places.
 Estelle Giraudeau said Club Med is likely to see no more than 70 percent of their rooms filled up to allow for social distancing, but they’ve also added other safety elements, including contact-free check-ins and staff manning the buffets (rather than guests helping themselves).

 In France, Austria and Switzerland, the mountain lift networks are covered by the public transport laws, which means masks are obligatory, and in many you won’t be able to share a lift with someone outside your own household, and there’s hand sanitiser at all stations.